edenx/PBCanalysis/README.md

     * By using basis approximation (RFF), the covariance matrix is rendered non-PSD (and not full rank), therefore no inverse existed.
     * It may be better using a more flexible framework, i.e. Stan.
 However, the stochasticity nature of HMC may be less efficient for inference comparing to INLA.
 * How to set prior in Stan??
 Reconstruct the PC prior?
-* Concern regarding CBCV: by selecting continuous blocks, we want to minimise the dependency between the neighbouring regions.
+* Concern regarding CBCV: by selecting contiguous blocks, we want to minimise the dependency between the neighbouring regions.
 However, what about the neighbours of the left out neighbouring regions?

-## Task List

-- [ ] CBCV:
-    - [x] First, extending LOO strategy to include also neighbours;
-    - [x] Try leaving out different percentages of the regions;
-    - [x] Stratified CBCV, exploting the block structure of kernel.
-    - [ ] Implement with modelling procedure.
-- [x] Spatial random effect:
-    - [x] Use GP to model the random effect of MVN;
-        - [x] INLA (fitting directly with the precision matrix of aggregated kernel works well, but is it robust?)
-        - [x] Stan
-    - [x] Investigate the effect of using RFF approximation for MVN r.e..
-- [ ] HIV data: Malawi
-    - [x] fine grained population density of the region: data source -- Facebook HRSL.
-    - [x] test with the new data set, see if has established reproducible procedure.
-    - [ ] build up the analysis file.
-- [ ] Simulation study:
-    - [ ] continuous LGCP or inhomogenous Poission?
-- [ ] Implement ICAR and BYM2 in INLA and Stan (straightforward code copying and pasting).
-- [ ] Model comparison with CBCV and Marginal Loglik, DIC.
+On the other hand full Bayesian inference is expensive, any other way to tune hyperparameters?

 ## References
 <a name="fnt1">1</a>: Johnson, O. O., Diggle, P., & Chicas, E. G. (2019).
 A Spatially Discrete Approximation to Log-Gaussian Cox Processes for Modelling Aggregated Disease Count Data.
 Retrieved from https://arxiv.org/pdf/1901.09551.pdf